Please enable JavaScript to ensure auto alt text generation works properly

 The stats that follow tell that story.
 In this article we cover how video interviewing has matured, where it’s delivering value, and how candidates truly feel about it.
 Let’s dig in.

 Video interviews aren’t just a pandemic-era fix that stuck around.
 They’ve become foundational to modern hiring.
 Whether it’s a quick live screen or an asynchronous response recorded on a candidate’s own time, most companies now treat video as a standard part of the hiring funnel.
-These video interview statistics show how widespread the practice has become in 2025, and why it’s not going anywhere.
+These stats show how widespread the practice has become in 2026, and why it’s not going anywhere.

 81% of recruiters now use video interviews as part of their hiring process